 The University of Tulsa Office of Admission will host two virtual information sessions this semester which will cover the Presidential Scholarship eligibility and application requirements, as well as the interview selection process.
 Register below to participate.

 To be considered for the Presidential Scholarship, applicants must meet one or more of the following eligibility requirements.
-Only U.S. citizens and Permanent Residents are eligible to apply.

 - National Hispanic Scholars who rank in the top 10% of their graduating class